 ACM offers significant opportunities for faculty collaboration and development across the spectrum of teaching, research, and service thanks to generous funding provided by The Andrew W. Mellon Foundation, the Teagle Foundation, and other partners.

-The current portfolio of grant-funded activities supports projects designed and initiated by faculty and staff at ACM colleges, initiatives designed to institutionalize high-impact practices in the liberal arts and enhance equitable civic engagement strategies, an online course on the economics of higher education, and collaborations to explore technology-enabled education.
+The current portfolio of grant-funded activities supports projects designed and initiated by faculty and staff at ACM colleges, initiatives designed to institutionalize high-impact practices in the liberal arts and enhance equitable civic engagement strategies, and collaborations to explore technology-enabled education.

 Funded by the Arthur Vining Davis Foundations, this initiative will build capacity on and across the ACM campuses to enhance the adoption of high-impact practices related to undergraduate research, community-based learning, and community-based research.